What is a Bid Bond in Utah?

 How do I get a Bid Bond in Utah?

 We make it easy to get a contract bid bond.
 Just click here to get our Utah Bid Bond Application.
 Fill it out and then email it and the Utah bid specs/contract documents to email@example.com or fax to 855-433-4192.

 You can also call us at 913-225-8501.
-We fully review each application for bid and performance bonds and then submit it to the surety that we believe will provide the best surety bond for your company.
+We fully review each application for bid bonds and then submit it to the surety that we believe will provide the best surety bond for your company.
 We have a very high success rate in getting our clients surety bonds at the best rates possible.

 What is a Utah Bid Bond?